-In our opinion, this financial information presents fairly, in all material respects, the net investments held for University of Toronto Endowments as at April 30, 2010 and the changes in these net investments for the year then ended in accordance with Canadian generally accepted accounting principles.
+In our opinion, the financial information presents fairly, in all material respects, the net investments held for the University of Toronto Endowments as at April 30, 2011, and the changes in these net investments for the year then ended in accordance with Canadian generally accepted accounting principles.

-Toronto, Canada, May 28, 2010.
+Toronto, Canada, June 23, 2011.